Pilocrocis bastalis

-Pilocrocis bastalis is a moth in the family Crambidae.
+Pilocrocis bastalis is a species of moth in the family Crambidae.
 It was described by William Schaus in 1920.
 It is found in Peru.

+Description

 The wingspan is about 30 mm.
 The wings are brown with a cupreous tinge.
-The forewings with a narrow medial hyaline (glass-like) spot across the cell, and a narrower outbent streak below the cell, as well as a narrower fuscous brown streak on the discocellular.
+The forewings have a narrow medial hyaline (glass-like) spot across the cell, and a narrower outbent streak below the cell, as well as a narrower fuscous brown streak on the discocellular.
 There are three postmedial small hyaline spots forming a slightly incurved line cut by veins 6 and 5, and a smaller spot below vein 4.
 The hindwings are more thinly scaled at the base and along the inner margin.
-The postmedial hyaline spots are placed as on the forewings and are the same size.
+The postmedial hyaline spots are placed on the forewings and are the same size.